clement street sign

 Good Luck Dim Sum is a popular restaurant for dumplings and BBQ pork buns

-Clement Street is one of San Francisco’s best neighborhood dining corridors, with everything from Burmese specialties and Chinese dumplings to bakeries, brunch cafés, and longtime local favorites clustered along the Inner Richmond stretch.
+Clement Street is one of San Francisco’s best neighborhood dining thoroughfares, with everything from Burmese noodles and Chinese dumplings to bakeries, brunch spots, and friendly bars.

 Many have been around since I first moved to San Francisco!